 In keeping with the university's mission to educate the mature student, the Gene Elrod Success Center's primary objective is to provide a comprehensive support system that meets as many individual student needs as possible.
-This support system addresses such needs by providing free supportive instruction in the basic skills, i.e., reading, English, math, study skills, and basic micro computing; by providing vocational information and specialized workshops designed for personal and academic success; by providing academic and placement testing; and by conducting an orientation session for first time students.
-To accommodate the needs of students, the Gene Elrod Success Center offers flexibility in the hours of operation, a full and part-time professional staff with advanced training in the areas of concentration mentioned, and access to a variety of educational materials which support the curricula offered by the university.
-In addition, the academic and support needs of students, faculty, and staff are further supported by the computer laboratory which utilizes microcomputers, study stations, and a resource library with adequate support staff to provide access procedures, operating guidelines, and technical assistance.
-The Gene Elrod Success Center is located on the fifth floor of Whitley Hall.
+This support system addresses such needs by providing free supportive instruction in the basic skills, i.e., reading, English, math, study skills, accounting and basic micro computing.
+It also provides academic and placement testing, vocational information and specialized workshops designed for personal academic success.
+A computer laboratory solely dedicated to proctored testing offers yet another support.
+To accommodate the needs of students, the Gene Elrod Success Center offers flexibility in the hours of operation, a full and part-time professional staff with advanced training in the areas of concentration mentioned, and access to a variety of educational materials which supporting university curricula.
+Any student needing its services is welcome to the Center, located on the fifth floor of Whitley Hall.